icons8/lunacy-docs/docs/tools_new.md

 To **use the eyedropper tool**:

 1. Select a layer you want to recolor.
 If you don’t select any layer, the eyedropper will apply the new color to the workspace.
-2. Select the **Eyedropper tool** on the toolbar or on the color picker panel, or simply press `I`.
+2. Select the **Eyedropper tool** on the toolbar or on the color picker panel, or press `I`.
 The cursor will turn into the eyedropper, and the **Colors** panel will appear on the left, featuring four pallets:
     - **Recent colors**
     - **Material colors**
     - **Document colors**